 He Mo‘olelo no Kapa‘ahu/ Story of Kapa‘ahu (1996)

 Stories by Emma Kapunoho‘ulaokalani Kauhi about her early life growing up in the Hawaiian village of Kapa‘ahu in Puna, Hawai‘i Island, between 1916 and 1935.
-The book contains the stories as they were told in Hawaiian by Mrs. Kauhi and tape-recorded, together with translations into English by Charles Langlas.
-Together the stories provide a picture of rural Hawaiian life in the early Twentieth Century.
-Read more>
+The book contains the stories as they were told in Hawaiian by Mrs. Kauhi, then translated into English by Charles Langlas.
+Together the stories provide a vivid picture of rural Hawaiian life in the early Twentieth Century.

 Kalaupapa Is Us: The Kalaupapa Community in 2002-2005